Welcome

 UNIFIL mission in the mediterranean sea, © dpa

 United Nations peacekeeping soldiers have been engaged in fostering peace between Lebanon and Israel since 1978.
 Germany has supported the UNIFIL peace mission since 2006.
-Why are the mission and Germany’s involvement still important?
+This mission is especially important today.

 How is the German Government supporting this mission?